ahaampo5/ahaampo5/README.md

 ### 🤗JunCheol Kim
-Hi there, this is JunCheol!
+Hi there, this is JunCheol Kim!
 I'm enjoying learning about AI and data analysis.
-Also, I'm interested in studying DL Modeling for services.
+Also, I'm interested in DL Modeling for services.

 ### 👀Contact
 - Email. ahaampo5@gmail.com